Practical Information for Visiting Albania

 Local customs and etiquette

-Albanians are incredibly welcoming, and even basic efforts to be polite go a long way.
-A handshake is the usual greeting, sometimes with a nod or a warm smile.
+Basic efforts to be polite go a long way.
+A handshake is the usual greeting, often with a nod and a warm smile.

 If you need help, ask directly and politely.
 People will usually go out of their way to assist.